MicrosoftDocs/security/operations/incident-response-playbook-app-consent.md

 ### Method 1 – Using the Azure portal

-You can use the Azure Active Directory portal to find applications to which any individual user has granted permissions.
+You can use the Microsoft Entra admin center to find applications to which any individual user has granted permissions.

 1. Sign in to the **Azure portal** as an administrator.
-2. Select the **Azure Active Directory** icon.
+2. Select the **Microsoft Entra ID** icon.
 3. Select **Users**.
 4. Select the user that you want to review.
 5. Select **Applications**.